edogambacorta/portfolio-website/memory-bank/activeContext.md

    - Implement grid layout for services
 3. Create placeholder sections for Portfolio, Insights, and About Us
 4. Develop contact section with CTA for booking strategy sessions
+5. Test the new logo functionality and router fix across all pages and devices
+6. Review other components for potential router-related issues
+7. Conduct a thorough review of all components using routing functionality to ensure compatibility with Next.js App Router
+8. Implement error boundaries for graceful handling of routing-related errors

 ## Active Decisions and Considerations
 1. Color scheme refinement: Ensure consistency with the new header design